There was a chunk of time where I was beating myself up over this question about business vs. personal Instagram accounts…

 - I am a photographer and love taking pictures.
 I’m always shooting, wherever we go.
 It’s not stressful or hard for me to come up with images to post.
 If it were, I probably wouldn’t have two accounts.

 - I enjoy coming up with copy for our Idealust posts.
 We know exactly what our brand is all about and all have categories that sum that up and show the world who we are.
 Again, it’s not difficult to come up with content.
 Having two accounts doesn’t stress me out.
+(If coming up with content stresses you out, click here to get our free Content Creation Kit!)

 - Our Idealust account represents our brand and us, so some posts have more business value for our audience and some are more personal.
 But, I wanted a place where I could just be me whenever/however I wanted without it distracting from our purpose with Idealust.